anusn/plink-182/README.md

 This repository will hold our code for data simulation and evaluation for benchmarking various dimensionality reduction methods on genotyping data.

+## Dataset

+We're using genotyping data from phase 3 of the 1000 Genomes Project for benchmarking.
+To save computational resources, we're just focusing on data from chromosome 21.

+All told, this means that our genotyping "matrix" includes 2,504 samples and 1,099,191 SNPs.

 ## Dimensionality reduction methods to test

 | Method name | Availability | (Hyper)parameters to look into |